-The Andrew F. Holmes Dean of Medicine Distinction Lectures (Holmes Lectures) is a newly launched program based on the original Foundations of Medical Science Series.
-The Holmes Lectures will attract outstanding leaders in research, education and health care from around the globe.
-Up to two lectures will be held each year.
+The Andrew F. Holmes Dean of Medicine Distinction Lectures (Holmes Lectures) is a program based on the original Foundations of Medical Science Series.
+The Holmes Lectures attracts outstanding leaders in research, education and health care from around the globe.
+Up to two lectures are held yearly.

-These lectures, together with associated events scheduled around the visiting speaker, will function as fora for the exchange of ideas and issues, bringing together individuals from a cross-section of disciplines and backgrounds.
-In this inaugural year, the Holmes Lectures will feature two prestigious and internationally acclaimed researchers, well known to the McGill community and the public at large.
+These lectures, together with associated events scheduled around the visiting speaker, function as fora for the exchange of ideas, bringing together individuals from a cross-section of disciplines and backgrounds.

-The Dean’s Office is excited to partner and collaborate with Departments, Schools and Centres within the Faculty of Medicine to bring these distinguished speakers to McGill.
-The Departmental representative(s) will work with deanery units, such as the Dean’s Secretariat, Communications and Special Events, to establish the framework for their respective lecture and invitee.
+The Dean’s Office is excited to partner and collaborate with Departments, Schools and Centres within the Faculty of Medicine to bring distinguished speakers to McGill.
+The Departmental representative(s) work with deanery units, such as the Dean’s Secretariat, Communications and Special Events, to establish the framework for the invitee.

-A committee composed of members from the Faculty of Medicine will oversee requests for those who would like to partner under the Holmes Lecture series.
-The committee will be created in late 2013 to plan for the 2014/5 series.
-A call for requests will occur three times a year (winter/spring/fall).
+A committee composed of members from the Faculty of Medicine oversees requests for those who would like to partner under the Holmes Lecture series.

-The Dean’s Office is accepting requests for partnerships for the 2014/5 series in all areas, specifically: (TBA)
+The Dean’s Office is accepting requests for future talks.

 BACKGROUND – DR. ANDREW FERNANDO HOLMES: